nitintonypaul/garch/README.md

 - $$\alpha$$: The coefficient for the ARCH term.
 It captures the impact of new information (shocks) on volatility.
 This parameter must be non-negative ($$\alpha \ge 0$$).
 - $$\beta$$: The coefficient for the GARCH term.
 It measures the persistence of volatility, indicating how much past volatility influences current volatility.
 This parameter must be non-negative ($$\beta \ge 0$$).

-For stationarity of the variance process, the sum of the ARCH and GARCH coefficients must be less than one: $$\alpha + \beta < 1$$.
+For stationarity of the variance process, the sum of the ARCH and GARCH coefficients must be less than one: ($$\alpha + \beta < 1$$).
 This condition ensures that the impact of past shocks eventually diminishes, and the volatility process reverts to its long-run average.

 The parameters $$\omega$$, $$\alpha$$ and $$\beta$$ are estimated using an optimization technique, typically by maximizing a likelihood function (e.g., assuming normally distributed errors) or minimizing errors.